 - Joint Orthopedic/Radiology MRI Conferences between the Departments of Orthopedic Surgery and Radiology residents and faculty are held as part of the Grand Rounds Conference schedule.
 Residents from Orthopedic Surgery and Radiology with faculty oversight work collectively to present a comprehensive review of pre-operative MRI's and correlate the intraoperative findings for various orthopedic cases.

-- The Department is pleased to sponsor three annual lectures each year; the Earl C. Marmar, MD Lecture, the Abraham Rechtman, MD Lecture and Orthopedic Alumni Day.
+- The Department is pleased to sponsor three annual lectures: the Earl C. Marmar, MD Lecture, the Abraham Rechtman, MD Lecture and Orthopedic Alumni Day.
 Well known orthopedic surgeons from across the country are invited to speak at these lectures which are the highlight of the academic year.

 Grand Rounds are mandatory educational conferences for the orthopedic residents and faculty.
 Grand Rounds are held every Wednesday morning.